shohei-kojima/integrated_HHV6_recon/README.md

 # 0. prerequisites
-### required softwares for running with default setting
+### required software for running with default settings
 - Linux (recommended: Ubuntu 18.04)

 - Python 3.7 or later